fbpx

 Regardless of which route you take, expect amazing alpine views and abundant wildflowers.
 Both of these trails offer the chance for wildlife sightings, too — remember that goats, sheep, bears, and all critters have the right of way on the trail, and if possible, you should always step down off the trail, not up, when yielding to them.

-Day 1 On A Granite Park Chalet Trip
+Day 1- Granite Park Chalet Trip

 Upon arriving at the Chalet, we relax on the famous stone porch, drinking in the views of Heaven’s Peak.
 We’ll enjoy appetizers like cheese, crackers, and fruit before the dinner hour.
 Guests share a large kitchen, each signing up for a cooking time slot — on a Glacier Guides and Montana Raft trip to Granite Park chalet, our guides sign up for these slots.
 Guides take great pride in showing off their backcountry skills in Granite Park Chalet’s big kitchen.
 A typical dinner is steak fajitas with farmer’s market veggies, rice and beans, or maybe chicken parmesan with garlic bread and locally sourced salad.
 For dessert, brownies or cheesecake are likely choices.